 - Roe, George William Hibernia, Flackwell Heath T36559 Dvr., A.S.C.

 The absent voters lists are full of military jargon in the form of unit abbreviations and acronyms.
 Smith was serving as a Gunner in the 91st Heavy Battery, Royal Garrison Artillery and Roe was a Driver in an Army Service Corps unit.
-To help you decipher the lists I’ve written a separate article on First World War Abbreviations and Acronyms.

 Where can I Find Absent Voters Lists?